dirtprotocol/dirtoracle/Protocol-Design.md

 Mitigation:​ The DIRT oracles will need to supply a sufficiently higher reward to Watchers to incentivize them to safeguard the network against corrupted data.
 Reporters account for network congestion by adjusting the gas fee to 50% more than the currently deemed safe levels.

 ## Glossary of Terms
-* Marketfeed: data feed that is available on-chain
+* Datafeed: data feed that is available on-chain
 * Data sources: external APIs providing the raw data
 * Proxy Signers: utility service used by data sources to sign messages
 * Reporters: external actors that bring data from off-chain on to the blockchain